cdemoulins/pamixer/README.rst

 * Set the volume for the default sink, the default source or any other device
 * List the sinks
 * List the sources
+* List the streams
+* List the sink-inputs
 * Increase / Decrease the volume for a device (using gamma correction optionally)
 * Mute or unmute a device